sf-wdi-22-23/modules-23/w07-ruby-on-rails-cont/d3-dawn-rails-testing/challenges-and-solutions.md

   end
   ```

 1. Write a spec for a `create` action.
 It should use data from parameters to add a recipe to the database, then redirect to a show view for the new recipe.
-Do you expect your tests to pass?
+Discuss with your partner what this test is testing for.

   ```ruby
   #